lukalot/mayjay/README.md

 - `k` / Blackness effect

 ## Creating Effects
-As stated before, there are basic effects that Magei has by default, but you can create your own.
+As stated before, there are basic effects that Mayjay has by default, but you can create your own.
 An effect is a function that takes some input numbers and then modifies the current selection.
 Here's an example of declaring a new effect:

 ```
 effect purpleify amount: r +amount, b +amount